flyingmachine/brave-clojure-web/content/10-writing-macros.md

 for too long.

-Just as a potion would allow me to temporarily alter my fundamental nature, macros allow you alter Clojure to bend it more toward your liking.
+Just as a potion would allow me to temporarily alter my fundamental nature, macros allow you to modify Clojure in ways that just aren't possible with other languages.
+With macros, you can extend Clojure to suit your problem space, building up the language itself.

 In this chapter we'll thoroughly explore the art of writing macros.
 By the end, you'll understand:

 * The tools used to write macros